-Even though completing GTA 5’s main story will run you about 30 hours, players may find themselves wanting a bit more content to chew on beyond Rockstar North’s original campaign.
+Even though completing GTA 5’s main story runs for about 30 hours, players may find themselves wanting a bit more content to chew on beyond Rockstar North’s original campaign.
 That’s where The Red House mod comes in hand, adding 20+ new missions and one heist to the base game along with bodyguards that will fight for you.

 There are a handful of different mission types, such as Assassination Contracts, Mob Cleaning, and Protection.
-This mod also includes The Blue House update which added additional stealth-based missions that will no doubt spice up your GTA experience.
+This mod also contains The Blue House update which slapped on additional stealth-based missions that will undoubtedly spice up your GTA experience.